ultralytics/ultralytics/docs/en/datasets/multitask/index.md

     - Object keypoint coordinates: The keypoints of the object, normalized to be between 0 and 1.
     - Object bounding coordinates: The bounding coordinates around the mask area, normalized to be between 0 and 1.

-Here is an example of the label format for pose estimation task:
+Here is an example of the label format for the multitask task:

 Format with Dim = 3